eclipse-kuksa/kuksa.val.feeders/fone2val/README.md

 Wear level of each Tire in percent,
 Left and right Wing dmg in percent, and last Vehicle last Lap Time

+## Authorization

+[F1 feeder](./carTelemetry_feeder.py) will try to authenticate itself towards the KUKSA.val Server/Databroker if a token is given.
+Note that the KUKSA.val Databroker by default does not require authentication.

 ### Troubleshouting
 if the python feeder command fails:
 ```